 “I don’t think any relationships between two people can be replicated between others.
 But who’s to say you won’t something great here?”

 “There are over a thousand times more people in Reval,” Eysin explains herself, “this means I am more likely to find someone for myself there…”

 “You are also more likely to run into some complete dickheads, there.”

 “Look, I don’t feel safe here.”
 Currently, Reval seemed like the safer option of the two.

 “I thought so, too.”
-He picks up the blunt and lights it.
+He smiles, but feels a sting in his throat and then quickly picks up the blunt and lights it to conceal the grimace.

 Followed a silent minute.